 “From the outside?”

 “From the inside too.
-Listen, I think bodybuilders are getting away with massive carb consumption because they are also on steroids and stuff like DNP.”
+Listen, I think bodybuilders are getting away with massive carb consumption because they are on steroids and other drugs.”

 “Are you a scientist?”